madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 for our optimal catalog with `-m 3 -M 3 -n opt`, we are going to cycle through the populations with different pop maps that each have different groups of samples based on collection location.

 #### let's organize 🫡
-step 1: move a copy of the n=1 og pop map into the new pop map folder `cp /projects/gatins/2025_Mobulid_UCSC/RAD_all_combined_bycatch/pop_map_tarapacana /projects/gatins/2025_Mobulid/tarapacana/pop_maps/tarapacana_pop_map_1`
+step 1: move a copy of the n=1 og pop map into the new pop map folder and rename it to be pop_map_1 to make my life easier

+`cp /projects/gatins/2025_Mobulid_UCSC/RAD_all_combined_bycatch/pop_map_tarapacana /projects/gatins/2025_Mobulid/tarapacana/pop_maps/tarapacana_pop_map_1`

-and now repeat to do the same with our new n=3 pop map that we made earlier based on the high seas sampling locations `mv /projects/gatins/2025_Mobulid/tarapacana/tarapacana_pop_map_3 /projects/gatins/2025_Mobulid/tarapacana/pop_maps/`
+and now repeat to do the same with our new n=3 pop map that we made earlier based on the high seas sampling locations

+`mv /projects/gatins/2025_Mobulid/tarapacana/tarapacana_pop_map_3 /projects/gatins/2025_Mobulid/tarapacana/pop_maps/`